Back to Insights

 If both parents in two-parent households have the opportunity to take on the caring role and build relationships with children over time, it can create a stronger family foundation from which to juggle the teenage years.

-“There’s a lot to be said for thinking outside of gender when it comes to raising a family,” say Jennifer.
+“There’s a lot to be said for thinking outside of gender when it comes to raising a family,” says Jennifer.
 “Personally, being able to share the parental load over the years has given my partner and I the capacity to continue building our careers, having earned the flexibility to accommodate the needs of our family and our employment.”

 “That said, life is also busy and complicated, and it can be hard to strategise work and relationships long term,” Jennifer continues.
 “I don’t think we intentionally mapped out our careers and our family life, but being able to work at it together has taken some of the pressure off this stage.”